 The Emergency Department entrance is at the corner of 10th Avenue and Dodd Drive.
 Signs will easily direct you to the entrance from Cannon Drive, Medical Center Drive or Neil Avenue.

-View a map of the OSU Wexner Medical Center, including University Hospital, Richard M. Ross Heart Hospital and James Cancer Hospital.
+View a map of the OSU Wexner Medical Center, including University Hospital, Richard M. Ross Heart Hospital and the James Cancer Hospital and Solove Research Institute.

 Spanish driving directions to OSU Wexner Medical Center